git-uni-work/Security/Network Connection/README.md

-# " NETWORK CERTIFICATES "
+# " NETWORK CONNECTION "

 -   connects to a web server (see url below)
 -   verifies the server certificate